mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 **Step 1:** Enable feature and setup number of days for devices taht didn't checked.

-`Note: Best practice set number of days to 90`
+> Best practice: set number of days to 90

 ![](/assets/images/Intune/Intune-em-12.png)